 background.
 A notification in the merge request GUI alerts if that resulted in

-In that case, please rebase your merge request.
+that case, rebase your merge request to resolve the conflicts.

-maintainers that either their branch is out of sync with the regular kernel, or
+either their branch is out of sync with the regular kernel, or that they will

-that they will run into problems when merging your changes into the real time
+run into problems when merging your changes into their trees.
+You can ignore